semaphoreci/docs/docs/ci-cd-environment/install-self-hosted-agent.md

 # Installing a self-hosted agent

-The agent is open source and can be found at [https://github.com/semaphoreci/agent](https://github.com/semaphoreci/agent).
-The host requirements are:
+The Semaphore agent is open source and can be found [here][agent repo].
+Before installing it in your machine, you need to make sure the following requirements are also available in it:

 - bash
 - git
 - docker - [manageable without sudo][docker without sudo]
 - docker-compose

+Please, follow the installation instructions for your operating system of choice below.

 ## Installing the agent on Ubuntu/Debian

-<b>1.
-Prepare your machine:</b>
+**1. Prepare your machine:**

 ```
 sudo mkdir -p /opt/semaphore/agent